top of page

 Aire & Calder Navigation-Altofts walk

-Aire & Calder Navigation-Altofts walk.
-The Aire and Calder Navigation is a man-made waterway system in Yorkshire, England.
+Aire & Calder Navigation-Altofts walk 3.82mi The Aire and Calder Navigation is a man-made waterway system in Yorkshire, England.
 It was created in the 17th and 18th centuries to provide a navigable route for commercial barges and boats between the cities of Leeds and Wakefield, and the Humber estuary and the North Sea.
-The origins of the navigation system can be traced back to the 17th century, when a number of local landowners and merchants recognised the need for a reliable trans
+The origins of the navigation system can be traced back to the 17th century, when a number of local landowners and merchants recognised the need for a reliable

 Michael Palmer